syncfusion-content/blazor-docs/blazor/pivot-table/olap.md

 #### Limitations for virtual scrolling

-* In virtual scrolling, the [ColumnWidth](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotViewGridSettings.html#Syncfusion_Blazor_PivotView_PivotViewGridSettings_ColumnWidth) property in [GridSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotViewGridSettings.html) should be in pixels and percentage value is not accepted.
+* In virtual scrolling, the [ColumnWidth](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotViewGridSettings.html#Syncfusion_Blazor_PivotView_PivotViewGridSettings_ColumnWidth) property in [GridSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotViewGridSettings.html) should be in pixels, and percentage values are not accepted.
 * Resizing columns or setting width to individual columns affects the calculation used to pick the correct page on scrolling.
 * When using OLAP data, subtotals and grand totals are only displayed when measures are bound at the last position in the [rows](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotViewDataSourceSettings-1.html#Syncfusion_Blazor_PivotView_PivotViewDataSourceSettings_1_Rows) or [columns](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotViewDataSourceSettings-1.html#Syncfusion_Blazor_PivotView_PivotViewDataSourceSettings_1_Columns) axis.
 Otherwise, the data from the pivot table will be shown without summary totals.
-* When the pivot table's width and height are large, the loading data count in the current, previous, and next view ports (pages) will also increase, affecting performance.
+* When the pivot table's width and height are large, the loading data count in the current, previous, and next viewports (pages) will also increase, affecting performance.
 ## Data Binding

 To bind OLAP datasource to the pivot table, you need to specify the following properties under the [PivotViewDataSourceSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotViewDataSourceSettings-1.html) option.